 At the end of our Teacher Appreciation month here at The Inspired Classroom, I want you to consider these things as you search for summer and fall professional development.
 Do something that is going to inspire you!
 After all, you need to get inspired, in order to be inspiring to your students.

 Are you considering attending the retreat?
 Great!
 We have local people from the MA, NH area come every year as well as a couple from out of the area.
 Think, “Teacher Road Trip!
 Last year we even had someone make a family vacation out of it and travel out of country from Canada!

-The retreat runs from Aug 1-3, 2016 and is held at the St. Jame’s Lodge in Hampton, NH.
+The retreat runs from every summer in August and is held in Hampton, NH.
 For all the info, go here.